odoo/documentation/content/applications/finance/accounting/localizations/mexico.rst

      '{http://www.sat.gob.mx/sitio_internet/cfd/catalogos}c_TipoRelacion' does
      not resolve to a(n) simple type definition., line 36

-   This can be caused because of a database backup restored in anothe server, or when the XSD files are not correctly downloaded.
+   This can be caused because of a database backup restored in another server, or when the XSD files are not correctly downloaded.
 Follow the same steps as above but: